Manage Health data on your iPhone, iPad or Apple Watch

 1. Open the Health app on your iPhone or iPad.

-2. If you're on your iPhone, tap the Browse tab.
-If you're on your iPad, tap sidebarsidebar to open the sidebar.
+2. If you’re on your iPhone, tap Searchnull.
+If you’re on your iPad, tap sidebar to open the sidebar.

 3. Tap a category, then tap a subcategory.